c1x1x00xxPentium/bb-reports-templates/s3-bucket.md

 ## Additional note

 Since there is no way to check the owner of a bucket, it's possible that this bucket doesn't belong to you.
-In that case, I strongly apologize for the disturbance.
+In that case, I strongly apologize for any inconvenience.